Haryana allows restaurants to open 24×7: Gurugram eateries ready to cash in on late diners, MNC employees | Law-Order

 ''For restaurants like us located in high-end malls, it doesn't make sense.
 We don't have that sort of clientele and even if we do, the numbers will be very less proportionately.
 Moreover, operating costs can be significantly higher during night hours, including staffing, security, and utilities,'' he explained.

-In December last year, the Delhi government had allowed restaurants and bars in five- and four-star hotels to operate 24 hours.
+Last December, the Delhi government allowed restaurants and bars in five- and four-star hotels to operate 24 hours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)